FrancoisGLacoste/face_servo_tracking/README.md

 Still issues regarding:

-- Performance (serious lag because of image transfer via mp.queue) It is being addressed by using mp.shared_memory with mp.queue for image metadata.
+- Performance (serious lag because of image transfer via mp.queue) It is being addressed in the development branch by using mp.shared_memory with mp.queue for image metadata.

 - Need to send the recognition result back to imgDisplay where the visualization takes place.
 A possibility is to use mp.Queue, another is to use mp.Manager() .